florentinhetriuc/Construction-Bricks/src/components/LegoBrick/README.md

 A React customizable element with different variants and colors.

 ## Variants
-- A
-- B
-- C

-Each variant display a different design
+Each variant display a different design and a default number of dots
+- A: 3 dots
+- B: 1 dot
+- C: 2 dots

 ## Colors:
+Used to define the background color of the component
 - Red
 - Green
 - Violet

-Used to define the background color of the component

 ## Expected Props